diegomendezp/Ironhack-lectures-v3/content/module3/01-Week1/Day1/00 React - Intro.md

 #### Our React application will have just one HTML page, usually called index.html.

-#### The framework will then dynamically load pieces of HTML code (templates and components), in response to user navigation.
+#### The framework will then dynamically load pieces of code (templates and components), in response to user navigation and change the URL to reflect it.